ToniTannoury/InterCollab/README.md

 - This project uses the [Next.js development framework](https://nextjs.dev/) for the development of the core content of the application.
 Next.js is The React Framework for the Web which lets you elevate your react app to the next level, it extends React's capabilities by providing a framework server render your JavaScript code , use middlewares on your routes , improve SAO, facilitates cache manipulation ...

+- To serve the data, this project uses [Node.js development framework](https://nodejs.org/en/) as Backend.
+Node.js is an open source development platform for executing JavaScript code server-side.
+Node is useful for developing applications that require a persistent connection from the browser to the server and is often used for real-time applications such as chat, news feeds and web push notifications.